Windsor Castle why you should visit

 St George’s Chapel

-St. George’s Chapel is where Prince Harry and Meghan were married.
-Here you can admire the intricate Gothic architecture of St George’s Chapel, where the wedding of the Duke and Duchess of Sussex (Harry and Meghan) took place.
+St. George’s Chapel is where many Royal weddings take place, Prince Harry and Meghan were married here.
+You can admire the intricate Gothic architecture of St George’s Chapel, where the wedding of the Duke and Duchess of Sussex (Harry and Meghan) took place.
 Inside the chapel lie the tombs of 10 monarchs, including Charles I, Henry VIII and his third wife Jane Seymour.
 This spectacular Chapel is the home of the Order of the Garter, the senior order of British Chivalry established in 1348 by Edward III.

 St George’s Chapel is one of the finest examples of Gothic architecture in England.
 Construction of the Chapel began in 1475 under the reign of Edward IV.
 When visiting make sure you look up and admire the stone ceiling, which was added by Henry VII.